nandhi319/ETL_Airflow/README.md

 Project Contents
 ================

-Your Astro project contains the following files and folders:
+Project contains the following files and folders:

 - dags: This folder contains the Python files for your Airflow DAGs.
 - Dockerfile: This file contains a versioned Astro Runtime Docker image that provides a differentiated Airflow experience.
 If you want to execute other    commands or overrides at runtime, specify them here.
 - packages.txt: Install OS-level packages needed for  project by adding them to this file.
 - requirements.txt: Install  packages needed for your project by adding them to this file.
 - plugins: Add custom or community plugins for your project to this file.
 It is empty by default.